 Also familiarize yourself with the applicable zoning ordinance.
-In Oregon, land is classified into different zoning districts, like residential or commercial.
-Residential neighborhoods are often classified into subzones like “Urban Residential-Low Density” or “Urban Residential-High Density.”
+Land is typically classified into different zoning districts, like residential or commercial.
+Residential neighborhoods are often classified into subzones like "Urban Residential-Low Density" or "Urban Residential-High Density."
 The applicable zoning ordinance will dictate what uses are permitted in each zone.
-For example, the ordinance may allow ADUs in “Urban Residential-High Density” zones, but prohibit them in the “Urban Residential-Low Density Zone.”
+For example, the ordinance might allow ADUs in "Urban Residential-High Density" zones, but prohibit them in the "Urban Residential-Low Density Zone."

 To have any chance of stopping a development project like an ADU, make sure to timely file your objections.
 Objections that might be considered valid include, for instance: